tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Shadows congeals around this armor, sheathing the wearer in a shell of darkness.
 This armor gives an additional +1 bonus to AC when the wearer is in the shadows (at night, or underground or indoors and away from any light sources).
 Its AC bonus is reduced by 1 when in direct sunlight or next to a light source.

 **Quirk:** Finds bright lights painful.
 Skin becomes alarmingly pale.
 Also, allergic to garlic.

 ---

+#### Deathknight

+_Recharge 6+:_ When a nearby ally becomes staggered, increase this armor’s AC bonus by 2 until the end of the battle.

+**Quirk:** Likes chewing on bones.

+---

+#### Deathshroud

+When you or a nearby ally fails a save, you gain a +2 bonus to AC until the end of your next turn.

+**Quirk:** Likes to sleep in a coffin or on grave dirt.

+---